what we do

 Parental imprisonment is associated with negative school experiences such as persistent truanting, bullying and failure to achieve in education.

-Children of with a parent in prison are also disproportionately represented among young offenders and the care population.
+Children with a parent in prison are also disproportionately represented among young offenders and the care population.

 It is estimated that every £1 invested in supporting prisoners’ families could save the taxpayer £11.